gregorycoppola/bayes-star/USAGE.md

 This document provides instructions on how to set up and run the Bayes-Star project.

+# Warning if You Already Have Redis
+This software is currently set to clear the Redis database on localhost when it starts.
+I will work on a better UI.
+In the meantime:
+* **Do not run this software if you already have a Redis database on 'localhost' because it will get cleared.**

 # Reminder to "Use a Chat Bot"
 **At any time if you get stuck, just ask your favorite "chat bot"**.